 Exogens.
-Sterculiacea, Shrubs or small trees.
+Sterculiacea.
+Shrubs or small trees.

-The species of Dombeya are African shrubs abounding in Madagascar and Mauritins, extending as far north as Abyssinia.
+The species of Dombeya are African shrubs abounding in Madagascar and Mauritius, extending as far north as Abyssinia.
 The plants are often seen in hothouses.
 This species is cultivated in the Island of Bourbon, where it is said to be held in esteem for its fiber.
-A variety, D. angulata, according to Savorgnan, "is cultivated in the Island of Réunion for its textile fiber, from which cordage is made."
+A variety, D. angulata, according to Savorgnan, "is cultivated in the Island of Bolrbon, where it is suit to be held in in the Island of Réunion for its textile fiber, from which cordage is made."
 This author also mentions D. ferruginea, Isle of France, as yielding a strong fiber fit for cordage.
-Spon states that the fibrons bark of another Madagascan species, D. cannabiua (D. riscosa), is made into strong ropes.
+Spon states that the fibrous bark of another Madagascan species, D. cannabina (D. viscosa), is made into strong ropes.
 The bark of D. platanifolia, according to A. A. Black, is also used in Madagascar for the manufacture of ropes, twines, etc. D. wallichii is mentioned by Bernardin, and in the Flax and Hemp Commission list.